 Section 11.
 Records; Reports.

 It shall be the duty of each person subject to the license tax imposed by this article to keep full and complete records of all purchases, sales and deliveries of alcoholic beverages, from which records can be readily obtained information as to the correct amount of license tax due the city.
 As a part of such records, each wholesaler shall keep an individual ledger or card account for each records, each wholesaler shall keep an individual ledger or card account for each of his customers, and said ledger or card account shall show the correct name and address of each person to whom any alcoholic beverages are delivered, together with the dates thereof and the number of cases sold or delivered, and each wholesaler shall also keep, as evidence of the foregoing, a receipted delivery ticket signed by each purchaser or by his authorized agent.
 Each retailer shall keep an individual ledger or card record showing the correct name and address of each person from whom he purchased alcoholic beverages, a delivery ticket showing each such purchase, the date thereof and the number of cases purchased.
 The aforesaid records shall be kept posted currently and shall be preserved for not less than three years succeeding said calendar year.
 All of such records shall be open for inspection and audit at the licensed premises within the city during such regular business hours as the city Clerk-Treasurer, or duly authorized representative, may request.
 Failure to keep any of the records required by this section, or elsewhere in this article, or by any amendment thereto, or refusal to make the same available to the city Clerk-Treasurer, or duly authorized representative, shall constitute grounds for revocation of any license issued under this article.
-In addition thereto, in January of each year, each person who is obligated to pay a privilege or excise tax to the city based on the gross receipts of the business (pursuant to section 6-79______________) shall file an annual report, made under oath, showing the gross receipts of the business for each month during the prior calendar year.
+In addition thereto, in January of each year, each person who is obligated to pay a privilege or excise tax to the city based on the gross receipts of the business shall file an annual report, made under oath, showing the gross receipts of the business for each month during the prior calendar year.

 Section 12.
 Packaging of Beverages.